(April 2022)

 The federal government bailed out the banks with $114 billion in mortgage purchases during the financial industry fraud crisis in 2009.
 It hasn’t required the banks to do anything in return for that bailout, or for the protections from foreign competition that the government has given the banks since 1967.

-The federal government also continues to refuse to make the Big Banks pay their fair share of taxes to help pay the costs of the crisis.
-Canada’s Big Banks paid a tax rate of only 16% over the past 6 years — lower than banks in other G7 countries.
+The federal government also continues to refuse to make the Big Banks pay their fair share of taxes.
+Canada’s Big Banks pay a tax rate of only 16% — lower than banks in other G7 countries.
 The Big Banks also exploit tax loopholes more more than all other Canadian big businesses.
 England imposed a permanent annual excess profits tax on its banks in 2011, and Australia did the same in 2017.

 For more information, see Democracy Watch’s